FelixKrueger/Bismark/Docs/README.md

   Displays version information and exits.

 ##### BOWTIE 2 SPECIFIC OPTIONS

 - `--bowtie2`

   Default: ON.
-Uses Bowtie 2 instead of Bowtie 1.
+Uses Bowtie 2.
 Bismark limits Bowtie 2 to only perform end-to-end alignments, i.e. searches for alignments involving all read characters (also called untrimmed or unclipped alignments).
 Bismark assumes that raw sequence data is adapter and/or quality trimmed where appropriate.
 Both small (`.bt2`) and large (`.bt2l`) Bowtie 2 indexes are supported.

-##### Bowtie 2 alignment options:

-- `-N <int>`

-  Sets the number of mismatches to be allowed in a seed alignment during multiseed alignment.
-Can be set to 0 or 1.
-Setting this higher makes alignment slower (often *much* slower) but increases sensitivity.
-Default: 0.
-This option is only available for Bowtie 2 (for Bowtie 1 see `-n`).

-- `-L <int>`

-  Sets the length of the seed substrings to align during multiseed alignment.
-Smaller values make alignment slower but more sensitive.
-Default: the `--sensitive` preset of Bowtie 2 is used by default, which sets `-L` to 20.
-This option is only available for Bowtie 2 (for Bowtie 1 see `-l`).

-- `--ignore-quals`

-  When calculating a mismatch penalty, always consider the quality value at the mismatched position to be the highest possible, regardless of the actual value. i.e. input is  treated as though all quality values are high.
-This is also the default behaviour when the input doesn't specify quality values (e.g. in `-f` mode).
-For bisulfite alignments in Bismark, this option is invariable and on by default.

-##### Bowtie 2 paired-end options:

-- `--no-mixed`

-  This option disables Bowtie 2's behaviour to try to find alignments for the individual mates if it cannot find a concordant or discordant alignment for a pair.
-This option is invariable and on by default.

-- `--no-discordant`

-  Normally, Bowtie 2 looks for discordant alignments if it cannot find any concordant alignments.
-A discordant alignment is an alignment where both mates align uniquely, but that does not satisfy the paired-end constraints (`--fr`/`--rf`/`--ff`, `-I`, `-X`).
-This option disables that behaviour and is on by default.

 - `--dovetail`